 HTTP status code

 A HTTP status code is a three digit number that states how a request for a given webpage or file was handled.
-A code may signify that the request worked (e.g. 200
+A code may signify that the request worked (e.g. 200) or that it was missing (404) or there was an error (500).

 There are a huge number of HTTP status codes, but the first digit of each will tell you whether it was successful or not: